Financial experts talk about Gamestop’s soaring stock

 Is this movement by a group retail investors something the average person should get involved with?

-“Understanding what you own, and why you own it is very important and we’re not making any specific recommendations with any particular client like you need to own Gamestop or this,” explained wealth advisor with V Wealth Advisor, Jeff Wetta.
+“Understanding what you own, and why you own it is very important, and we’re not making any specific recommendations with any particular client like you need to own Gamestop or this,” explained Jeff Wetta, an advisor with V Wealth Advisor.
 “We’re looking at a total portfolio view to fit their specific situation.
 This is almost like gambling or betting.”

 Both Howard and Wetta say for advisors and average people not risking their own money to participate in this, it’s more of a show than anything.